madzdns/clusterlet/README.md

 	long getVersion();
 }
 ```
-Every message should define `equals` and `hashCode` methods and have default constructor
+For Every message `equals` and `hashCode` methods should be defined and make sure
-with no arguments.
+to have a default constructor with no arguments.
 Each message is identified with the `key` value.
 For messages with identical `key`
 values, version becomes important.